FernandoDuarteF/seqsubmit/README.md

 - Webin account registered https://www.ebi.ac.uk/ena/submit/webin/login
 - Raw reads submitted into [INSDC](https://www.insdc.org/)

+Setup your environment secrets before running the pipeline:

+`nextflow secrets set WEBIN_ACCOUNT "Webin-47019"`

+`nextflow secrets set WEBIN_PASSWORD "ws2017"`

+The credentials above are for a dummy testing account.
+Make sure you update with your authorised credentials.

 ## genome_submitter

 Workflow to submit MAGs and/or bins to ENA.